-- 4.1 Subject to the provisions of the Authority Announcement, it is the responsibility of the operator to establish a fatigue risk management scheme appropriate to the nature of the flight operations.
-The operator can establish either: - a) flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by the Authority; or - b) a Fatigue Risk Management System (FRMS) in compliance with Appendix C2 for all operations; or - c) an FRMS in compliance with Appendix C2 for part of its operations and the requirements of Appendix C1 for the remainder of its operations. - Note: Guidance for the implementation and oversight of an FRMS is given in the Fatigue Risk Management Systems Manual for Regulators (Doc 9966). - 4.2 Comprehensive guidance and instructions must be included in the manual for the benefit of both crew and those members of the operating staff who are concerned with rostering and scheduling.
+- 4.1 The operator shall establish flight time, flight duty period, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by the Authority. - 4.2 The detail of prescriptive fatigue management regulations in paragraph 4.1 is refered to Fatigue Management for Flight Crew and Cabin Crew capability and Fatigue Management-Basic Prescriptive Requirements are given in Appendix C and C1. - 4.3 Comprehensive guidance and instructions must be included in the manual for the benefit of both crew and those members of the operating staff who are concerned with rostering and scheduling.
 It may be necessary to issue one set of instructions for crew and a separate, more detailed set for other operating staff.
-Refer to the Authority Announcement on Flight Time and Flight Duty Period Limitation for details of prescriptive method. - 4.3 Factors to be taken into account in producing these instructions, and the nature of the limitations to be specified are contained in Appendix C and C1.
-Any variation to the limitations detailed in Appendix C and C1 requires approval by the Authority.
-Any variation agreed upon in this manner shall be in relation to particular schedules and duty periods.
-It is not permissible for such variations to be reflected in the operator's general instructions on flight, duty and rest periods.
-Requests for such variations should be made to the Authority in writing, giving full details of the adjusted fatigue management scheme and its corresponding risk assessment. - 4.4 The extent to which a pilot-in-command is authorised in abnormal circumstances to exceed the operator's limitations on flight duty periods must be clearly defined in the manual.
+Refer to the Authority Announcement on Flight Time and Flight Duty Period Limitation for details of prescriptive method. - 4.4 The extent to which a pilot-in-command is authorised in abnormal circumstances to exceed the operator's limitations on flight duty periods must be clearly defined in the manual.
 Instructions on this point should be as clear and concise as possible, so that pilots-in-command can readily determine the extent of their discretionary powers. - 4.5 Instructions must include filing of reports by pilots-in-command or any crew members each time they exercise the discretion conferred upon them by the operator. - 4.6 Instructions must be issued to crew covering abstention from alcoholic drinks for a suitable period prior to flight.
 The minimum acceptable period will be 8 hours.
-Crew must also be advised of the precautions to be taken if they are undergoing medication

-- 4.7 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight, duty and rest periods and for processing discretion reports must be clearly defined and assigned to a member of the executive staff.
+Crew must also be advised of the precautions to be taken if they are undergoing medication - 4.7 Responsibility within an operator's organisation for issuing instructions and making decisions on questions of flight, duty and rest periods and for processing discretion reports must be clearly defined and assigned to a member of the executive staff.
 The name of the person concerned, or the title of the office that he holds, must be included in the operations manual. - 4.8 The operator is required to maintain and provide readily interpreted records of flight time, flight duty periods, duty periods and rest period of flight and cabin crew members.
 It follows that there must be suitable arrangements for collecting the information necessary to compile the records.
-Accurate records are essential to persons responsible for the rostering of aircraft crew. - 4.9 An operator approved for Ultra Long Range (ULR) operation shall regularly monitor and review its ULR operation with regards to flight time limitations and ULR training requirements as specified in Appendix C and Chapter 4.
-The form and manner of such monitoring and review are subject to the approval of the Authority. - 4.10 An operator shall not implement a Fatigue Risk Management System (FRMS) except in accordance with the requirements in Appendix C and C2. - 4.11 Surveillance on the operator's Fatigue Risk Management including the FRMS if approved will be carried out by the Authority.
+Accurate records are essential to persons responsible for the rostering of aircraft crew.